-Welcome from the Canada Research Chair
+Welcome from the Principal Research Chair

 We are committed to building community capacity and partnerships.
 We work with community groups across the country using community-based, participatory-action research.

-In addition to our Knowledge Translation & Exchange Manager and Research Coordinator, we have a range of graduate and undergraduate students from across health and social science disciplines who work together in a supportive, interdisciplinary environment.
+We welcome graduate and undergraduate students from across health and social science disciplines who work together in a supportive, interdisciplinary environment.

 We invite you to browse through the different sections of our website to learn more about our students and projects.

-Dr. Barb Pesut, PhD RN
+Dr. Barbara Pesut, PhD RN

 Professor, School of Nursing